Updated for 2022-2023

 |Max.
 Limiting Magnitude||12.1|

-Power: With an aperture of 3.14 inches (80mm), the PowerSeeker 80EQ should be powerful enough to explore the planets in our Solar System up to Saturn and with the right sky conditions maybe catch a glimpse of the rest.
-It will also be able to clearly see constellation and some of the closer deep space objects like nebulas.
+Power: With an aperture of 3.14 inches (80mm), the StarSense LT 80AZ should be powerful enough to explore the planets in our Solar System up to Saturn.
+Neptune and Uranus can be observed under excellent sky conditions but they’ll only look like blue dots.
+It will also be able to clearly see all the constellations and some of the brighter galaxies and nebulae.

 Table of Contents